 In addition to great food and high-quality service, you can even stay in their luxury guest house.
 This colonial house has five rooms each with a unique design they describe as “eclectic and contemporary.”

 Cusco has many great restaurants, but none specialize in breakfast quite like Jack’s Café.
 This popular hangout for travelers has Australian roots, but they focus on serving American-style food.

 They serve breakfast all day long but also have complete lunch and dinner menus with options including beef, chicken and veggie burgers, shepherd’s pie, green curry with chicken or tofu, and a classic grilled chicken Caesar.

 They even serve fantastic coffee straight from the Amazonian jungle.
 Prices are reasonable, and portions are large.
 It’s a great fit for the whole family.

 Recoleta Angosta 613 // +51 84 262198

-Their homemade pastas, including their lamb ribs with ravioli, are a popular specialty.
+Their homemade pasta, including their lamb ribs with ravioli, is a popular specialty.
 They also served the best alpaca steak I had in all of Peru.